junwatu/ai-voice-note/blog/README.md

 | `text`    | The transcribed text obtained from the audio file.    | "Transcribed speech from the audio." |
 | `category`| A label or category assigned to the audio note.       | "voice note"                      |

-The `saveData` function will save the audio data into the GridDB database:
+The `saveData` function will save the audio data into the GridDB database.
+In the `griddbservice.js` file you can find the `saveData` code:

 ```javascript
 export async function saveData({ filename, text, category }) {